 Suitable for all students, particularly those relatively new to yoga or looking to deepen their knowledge of foundational poses.
 Classes focus on the fundamentals of postures, including breathwork and attention to alignment, while incorporating dynamic flow and varied sequences.

 Levels 1-2, 2, and 2-3

 Classes that increase in difficulty to encourage you to find new levels within your practice.
 Each level offers progressively deeper work in asana, meditation, and pranayama in order to challenge students to move beyond perceived boundaries.
 Please talk to one of our knowledgable staff when trying to find the level that works best for your practice.

 AcroYoga combines partner-based yoga with a hint of circus.
 It challenges, builds trust and subtle communication, and it’s just plain fun!
 Please note this is not a led class, everyone plays together under the support and guidance of an instructor.
 No partner is necessary to attend and all levels of practice are welcome.
 You will have the most fun if you are comfortable with the basics of inversions (against the wall is fine.)
 This class is free for our monthly members and pay-what-you-can for non-members.

 All Levels or Level 1-2 classes with community in mind!
-For $5 (+HST), explore your practice with integrity, awareness, and a foundation of breath.
+Explore your practice with integrity, awareness, and a foundation of breath.
 Our teaching roster will feature teacher training students, alumni of our teacher training programs, and teachers on our drop-in schedule.
-Free for members!

 Designed as both an introductory class for new students and an excellent way for experienced students to brush up on the basics, Fundamentals covers the essentials that form the foundation of a safe, effective, and enjoyable yoga practice, while exploring more deeply a specific aspect of the practice each week.